 It makes sense to own the type of property that people want to live in.

-If the average number of persons per household looks set to remain somewhere close to where the figure is today, medium density properties look like a good bet to me, such as townhouses and 2 bedroom apartments.
+If the average number of persons per household looks set to remain somewhere close to where the figure is today, medium-density properties look like a good bet to me, such as townhouses and 2-bedroom apartments.

 Investors only have limited control over the new supply that comes to market.

-The cost of new property is determined by land prices as well as the costs of building materials and construction.
+The cost of a new property is determined by land prices as well as the costs of building materials and construction.

-In the case of medium density dwellings such as apartments, oversupply can be a risk, so look towards areas where huge new tower blocks cannot be built due to planning restrictions.
+In the case of medium-density dwellings such as apartments, oversupply can be a risk, so look towards areas where huge new tower blocks cannot be built due to planning restrictions.

 If prices are to move higher, as investors hope, then it makes sense to invest only in areas with a growing population but a limited supply of new land available for development.